Are Ladders Banned?

 These following comments were made by the HSE during the Windex 2006 Seminars.

-- The health and safety executive recognizes that it is unrealistic to expect every window cleaner to adopt new working practices overnight and also accepts that the indusrty accident record is low and is anticipating a period of transition to allow the industry to settle into the adoption of any new working methods needed to comply with the new regulations.
+- The Health and Safety Executive recognises that it is unrealistic to expect every window cleaner to adopt new working practices overnight and also accepts that the industry accident record is low and is anticipating a period of transition to allow the industry to settle into the adoption of any new working methods needed to comply with the new regulations.

-- During this period the HSE will expect all window cleaners to consider the safet benefits of using alternatives to ladders and plan to change their work practices where possible.
+- During this period the HSE will expect all window cleaners to consider the safety benefits of using alternatives to ladders and plan to change their work practices where possible.

 - The HSE will advise shortly as to the length of the transitional period.

 - The following examples illustrate situations where, provided a proper risk assessment has been done and equipment is properly used, ladder use may be appropriate during the transitional period.

 Situations where ladders may be suitable:

 - On ground floor windows both internally and externally using ‘A’ frame ladders.